Chronology of Aliyah in modern times: Until the period of the First Aliyah

 Non-Jewish immigrants also immigrated.
-In 1867, with the conclusion of the construction of the Suez Canal, many Egyptian workers could not return to their homes in Egypt, which had been occupied during their absence, and many of them settled in Israel.
+In 1867, with the conclusion of the construction of the Suez Canal, many Egyptian workers could not return to their homes in Egypt, which had been occupied during their absence, and many of them settled in Palestine.
 In 1857, the Ottoman authorities encouraged people from all over the world to come and inhabit the land.
 American colonists, German Templers, and Algerian refugees (who fled a coup) answered the call.
 Amongst them was the al-Husayni clan, the family of Mohammad Amin al-Husayni.
 During the same period Chechen and Bosnian immigrants also immigrated to the country.